Cherax quadricarinatus, generally known as the Red claw crayfish, are commonly traded as pets.

 - Pereopods (legs).
 To be precise, by the gonopore position.
 Males have an opening on one of the 5th legs and a female opening on the opposite 3rd leg.

 - Claws.
 Dimorphism is confirmed with the major chelae of male crayfish reaching larger sizes (wider and longer) than those of females with a similar carapace length.

 - Color pattern.
 Males also have the red patch on the claws.

 Breeding Red Claw Crayfish

 Red claw crayfish reach sexual maturity at 6-12 months with a bodyweight of approximately 0.11 – 0.26 lb (50-120 g).

-Unlike most crayfish species, the males do initiate the process and use the claws to grasp and hold the female during copulation.
+Note: Generally, males of other crayfish species flip over the females, use their claws to grasp and hold the females during copulation.

 In Cherax quadricarinatus, females approach males and almost invariably initiate the mating activity.